-EXHIBITING A SPIRITUAL FOUNDATION AND ONGOING SPIRITUAL PRACTICE Initial Observation Assessment: Demonstration Recommendations of Maturation COM Experience, of for Ongoing Notes Sign-off and Understanding, Competency Growth Integration, Integration Passion Loving God, following Jesus Christ, and being guided by the holy spirit; living a life of discipleship Praying actively and nurturing spiritual practices Being called to ordained ministry by God and the Church Continuing Discernment of one's call in community Understanding the power of the Holy Spirit at work through the elements of Christian worship to nurture faith Exhibiting a commitment to lifelong spiritual development and faithful personal stewardship
+E EXHIBITING A SPIRITUAL FOUNDATION AND ONGOING SPIRITUAL PRACTICE Self Assessment Coursework Experiences Competency and Ongoing Growth COM Sign-off Loving God, following Jesus Christ, being guided by the Holy Spirit.
+Nurturing spiritual practices Being called to ordained ministry by God & Church & lifelong discernment & commitment.
+Understanding the power of the Holy Spirit at work in Christian worship to nurture faith

-NURTURING UCC IDENTITY Initial Assessment: Experience, Understanding, Integration, Passion Demonstration of Competency Recommendations for Ongoing Growth Observation of Maturation and Integration Notes COM Sign-off Acknowledging Jesus Christ as the sole Head of the church Communicating passion for the oneness of the Body of Christ (John 17:21) Holding active membership in a Local Church of the United Church of Christ Participating in the various settings of the UCC, including Local Churches, Associations, Conferences, General Synod, and global ministries Knowing and appreciating UCC history, polity and theology Exhibiting a commitment to the core values of the UCC: continuing testament, extravagant welcome, and changing lives
+NURTURIN G UCC IDENTITY Self Assessment Coursework Experiences Competency and Ongoing Growth COM Sign-off Acknowledging Jesus Christ as the sole Head of the church Passion for the oneness of the Body of Christ Holding active membership in a UCC Local Church Participating in the various settings of the UCC - Local and global Commitment to UCC history, polity theology and core values

-BUILDING TRANSFORMATIONAL LEADERSHIP SKILLS Initial Observation Assessment: Demonstration Recommendations of Maturation COM Experience, of for Ongoing Notes Sign-off and Understanding, Competency Growth Integration, Integration Passion Empowering the Church to be Faithful to God's call, reflective of Christ's mission, and open to the surprises of the Holy Spirit Strategically creating the future of God's Church Witnessing in the public square to God's redeeming power Working collaboratively with intercultural awareness and sensitivity Encouraging leadership of development of self and others through continuing education and lifelong learning
+BUILDING TRANSFORMATIONAL LEADERSHIP SKILLS Self Assessment Coursework Experiences Competency and Ongoing Growth COM Sign-off Empowering the Church to be Faithful to God's call, reflective of Christ's mission, and open to the surprises of the Holy Spirit Strategically creating the future of God's Church, (transformative & adaptive leadership) Witnessing in the public square to God's redeeming power intercultural awareness and sensitivity & collaboration Encouraging leadership, gift development of self and others

-ENGAGING SACRED STORIES AND TRADITIONS Initial Observation Assessment: Demonstration Recommendations of Maturation COM Experience, for Ongoing of Notes Sign-off and Understanding, Competency Growth Integration, Integration Passion/ Exhibiting knowledge, understanding and continuing study of the Hebrew Scriptures and the New Testament Maturing in effective proclamation and practicing Understanding the history of the Christian Church, from biblical times forward Bringing life to sacred stories and traditions in worship, proclamation, and witness Leading faith formation effectively across generations Holding the Holy with integrity, especially as represented in the Sacraments
+ENGAGING SACRED STORIES AND TRADITIONS Self Assessment Coursework Experiences Competency and Ongoing Growth COM Sign-off Knowledge, understanding and continuing study of the Hebrew Scriptures & the Christian Testament Maturing in effective proclamation and preaching Understanding the history of the Christian Church Bringing life to sacred stories and traditions in worship Leading faith formation effectively across generations Holding the Holy with integrity, especially as represented in the Sacraments